 When the FMLA leave is foreseeable, the employee must notify the district of his/her request for leave at least 30 days prior to the date when the leave is to begin.
-If the leave is not foreseeable, the employee must give notice as early as is practical, ordinarily within one or two business days.
-When the employee requests medical leave, the employee must make reasonable attempts to schedule treatment so as not to disrupt the district's operations.
+If the leave is not foreseeable, the employee must give notice as early as is practical, ordinarily within one or two business days the same or the next business day.
+When the employee requests medical leave for planned medical treatments, the employee must make reasonable attempts to schedule treatment so as not to unduly disrupt the district's operations.